dbp/website/essays/2014-10-05-why-test-in-haskell.markdown

 database that it is choosing among?
 And in some senses we've now restricted too much, because we may want to see what the behavior is like for slightly invalid inputs.
 Say, integer id's that don't correspond to elements in the database.
-Which is all certainly possible, and may be worth doing, but it seems pretty difficult.
+This is all certainly possible, and may be worth doing, but it seems pretty difficult.
 Which is totally different from the experience of testing nice pure functions!